cwise24/my_rtd/docs/section1/section1.rst

 Section 1
 =========

-This is not necessarily a module of training, this is a reference to all pieces that went into this build and references for anyone wanting to build their own RTD site.
+This is a reference to all pieces that went into this build and references for anyone wanting to build their own RTD site.

 .. toctree::
    :maxdepth: 1